thoas/django-sequere/README.rst

     :alt: Build Status
     :target: http://travis-ci.org/thoas/django-sequere

-A generic application to follow a resource with multiple backends (db, redis, etc.).
+A Django application to implement a follow system and a timeline using multiple backends (db, redis, etc.).

-A timeline engine can be also found in ``sequere.contrib.timeline``.
+The timeline engine can be found in ``sequere.contrib.timeline``.

 Compatibility
 -------------